 During the year, the Audit Committee reviewed the interim and annual results and reports (including the financial statements) of the Company.
-It also reviewed the accounting principles and policies adopted by the Company, the continuing connected transactions conducted by the Company and the existing terms of reference of the Audit Committee.
+It also reviewed the accounting principles and policies adopted by the Company, and the continuing connected transactions conducted by the Company.
 In addition, it discussed with the Investment Manager on internal audit results, risk management and internal controls, compliance procedures and financial reporting matters.
 During the year, the Audit Committee also held a meeting with the external auditor in the absence of the Investment Manager, to discuss issues regarding audit or any matters that the external auditor may wish to raise to the Audit Committee.

-Up to the date of this report, the Audit Committee has reviewed the annual results for the year ended 31 December 2018.
+Up to the date of this report, the Audit Committee has reviewed the annual results for the year ended 31 December 2019.